situx/samian-lod/_pages/doc.md

 The Data used for the Linked Open Samian Ware-Project stems from multiple resources (e.g. Corpus Vasorum Antiquorum, User Entries of the Samian Research-Community), resulting in a partly normalised database.
 To counter this issue we included several steps from the original Samian Research Database to our finished LOD result.
-Several steps (especially the cfm-scripts) were necessary in order to normalise our source data:
+Several steps (especially the cfm-scripts) were necessary in order to normalise our source data and transform it into RDF:

 **curate** entries in the Samian Research Database, stored in a PostgreSQL database